Collision vs. Comprehensive Car Insurance

 When should you drop comprehensive and collision insurance?

 For example, if the annual cost of your comprehensive and collision insurance is $400 and your deductible is $600, you could save money by dropping them if your car is worth $1,000 or less.
+Just make sure you have the money to repair or replace your car yourself before you take the coverage off.

 Find Cheap Auto Insurance Quotes in Your Area